 Student research project

-The Metabolomics Laboratory at Baker Heart and Diabetes Institute state-of-the-art tandem mass spectrometry to obtain metabolic/lipid profiles from cell and animal models in addition to clinically relevant human samples to develop new approaches to diagnosis, risk assessment and therapy for diabetes and cardiovascular disease.
+The Metabolomics laboratory uses state-of-the-art tandem mass spectrometry to obtain metabolic/lipid profiles from cell and animal models in addition to clinically relevant human samples to develop new approaches to diagnosis, risk assessment and therapy for diabetes and cardiovascular disease.

 We have recently identified that statin treatment alters multiple plasma lipid species suggesting modulation of different metabolic pathways.
 The change in certain lipid species can predict the relative risk reduction achieved from statin treatment and importantly, up to 25% of those receiving statin treatment do not receive a risk reduction despite lowering their total cholesterol.

 These lipid species represent potential biomarkers to monitor the efficacy of statin treatment and potential therapeutic targets to reduce risk of cardiovascular events (heart attack and stroke).